Alexi-Micinski/School_District_Analysis/README.md

 * How is the school summary affected?

-   The only school in the school summary analysis that was affected by the changes is Thomas High School
+   The only school in the school summary analysis that was affected by the changes is Thomas High School.

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?